szov/linux_commands_explained/README.md

 # linux_commands_explained
-I show the meaning of linux commands.
+I show the meaning of Linux commands.